This page provides information on the V-Ray Occlusion or Dirt Map.

 Falloff – Controls the speed of the transition between occluded and unoccluded areas.
 For more information, see the Falloff example below.

 Subdivs – Controls the number of samples that V-Ray takes to calculate the dirt effect.
 Lower values render faster but produce a more noisy result.
-This parameter works independently from the Use Local Subdivs parameter in the DMC Sampler, so changes affect the scene even if Use local subdivs is disabled.
-Low Noise threshold values in the Image Sampler clean the result further.
+This parameter works independently from the Use Local Subdivs parameter in the DMC Sampler, so changes will affect the scene even if Use local subdivs is disabled.
+Low Noise threshold values in the Image Sampler will clean the result further.
 For more information, see the Subdivs example below.

 Bias (X,Y,Z) – Biases the normals to the X (Y,Z) axes so that the dirt effect is forced to those directions.
 Consider that these parameters can also take negative values for inverting the direction of the effect.
 For more information, see the Biases example below.

 Invert Normal – Changes the direction of tracing the rays.
 When disabled, the rays are traced outside the surface; when enabled they are traced inside the surface.
-This allows us to revert the effect with respect to surface normals - e.g. instead of crevices, open corners are shaded with the occluded color.
+This allows us to revert the effect with respect to surface normals - e.g. instead of crevices, open corners will be shaded with the occluded color.
 For more information, see the Invert Normal example below.

 Work With Transparency – When enabled, VRayDirt will take into account the opacity of the occluding objects.
 This can be used, for example, if you want to calculate ambient occlusion from opacity-mapped trees etc. When disabled (the default), occluding objects are always assumed to be opaque.
 Note that working with correct opacity is slower, since in that case VRayDirt must examine and evaluate the material on the occluding objects.

 Reflection occlusion (Phong, Blinn, Ward) – Uses reflection occlusion.
 The difference between ambient and reflection occlusion is basically in the direction in which rays are traced.
-With ambient occlusion, rays are traced in all directions uniformly, while with reflection occlusion the direction depends on the viewing direction (just as when calculating reflections).
+With ambient occlusion, rays are traced in all directions uniformly while with reflection occlusion the direction depends on the viewing direction (just as when calculating reflections).
 The spread of the rays depends on the Reflection glossiness and BRDF type used.